evrowe/er-3/entries/hazards-of-javascript-preprocessors.md

       return print(winner, runners);
     };

-CoffeeScript provides a feature called "splats", represented by the ellipsis (`&hellip;`), which allow for denotation of optional arguments which may not always be present when a function is called.
+CoffeeScript provides a feature called "splats", represented by the ellipsis (`…`), which allow for denotation of optional arguments which may not always be present when a function is called.
 This is a nice convenience if you're used to dealing with the headache of reassigning argument values, but it would prevent a new developer from properly understanding how to handle this situation in JavaScript, and the importance of writing these checks in your code.

 #### Example 4: Scoping Obfuscation

 Throughout the CoffeeScript examples, variables are *never* explicitly declared.
 Not once.
 With CoffeeScript, you are allowed to throw variables around at leisure, trusting the compiler to handle declaring them for you when you're done.
-Again, this is nice, but what happens when our hypothetical CoffeeScript-only have to make the move back to JavaScript?
+Again, this is nice, but what happens when our hypothetical CoffeeScript-only dev has to make the move back to JavaScript?
 Will they understand that they need to explicitly declare their variables?
 Will they further understand the difference between `var foo = 'bar';` inside and outside of a block?
 Will they even know they should use `var` inside of blocks when reusing variable names if they want those variables to be discrete?

 ### Not the Same as a Framework